Gary Bergman: NHL career

 "I took him down and held his stick in my hand, there was no way he could score."

 Bergman continued to improve his defensive and offensive roles on the team throughout the early 1970s.
 His well-rounded play made him useful on both the power-play and penalty-killing units for the Wings.
 Although he incurred his share of penalties, Bergman wasn't considered a surly opponent on the ice.
 He rarely looked for trouble but also never backed down from an onrushing opponent, whether he was a fancy scorer or a power forward.
 While all eyes were on young superstars like Bobby Orr and Brad Park, the Red Wings were a mediocre team that continued to lose respect in the league, especially with the retirement of Gordie Howe.
 Bergman started turning to the community, becoming involved in many outside charities and organizations.
 He was particularly involved with helping disabled children and adults.
 He was one of the most liked NHLers off the ice due to his charity work and in 1973 he was named co-winner of the Charlie Conacher Humanitarian Award.

 After 10 years as a Wing, Bergman was traded to the Minnesota North Stars for fellow veteran blueliner Ted Harris on November 7, 1973.
 One thought as to why he was traded stemmed from Bergman speaking out when he disagreed with the decisions of the general manager Ned Harkness, Jan.
 1971-1974.
 He would post 26 points to go along with his consistent defensive play in the 1973–74 season for the North Stars.

-Alex Delvecchio, Gary's former teammate, captain, and current Red Wings coach was named GM in May 1974, he reacquired Gary on October 1, 1974, for Detroit's third-round draft pick in 1975 (who ended up being Alex Pirus).
+Alex Delvecchio, Gary's former teammate, captain, and the Red Wings coach was named GM in May 1974.
+He reacquired Gary on October 1, 1974, for Detroit's third-round draft pick in 1975 (who ended up being Alex Pirus).
 He would score 30 points for his former team before being traded again the following year.
 Along with Bill McKenzie, Bergman was traded on August 22, 1975, for Peter McDuffe and Glen Burdon to the newly formed Kansas City Scouts where he would spend his final NHL season.
 In 1975–76, Bergman would record his second-highest point total of his NHL career, scoring five goals and tacking on 33 assists to finish with 38 total points.

 Bergman retired with 367 points in 838 regular-season games.
 In nearly a decade and a half of NHL service, he had the chance to play in only 21 post-season games, 12 of them taking place in 1966.